- Frank + health.com.au

 How do I check the status of my claim?

-You can always check your claim history once you login.
+You can check your claim history once you login (until 24 June 2021).

 If you uploaded your receipts via our website, your claim will get placed in a queue to be processed by one of our claims assessors.
 Your claim won't show up on your policy until this happens, which can take up 10 days from when it's uploaded.